xxpsynagure/Resume-Builder/README.md

 # Resume-Builder 🏆
-*This project was made as an 4th sem assignment.*
+*This project was made as a part of 4th semester assignment.*

 ## Overview 🧩